 Q: Are male and female firefighters trained to the same level?
 Are they paid and promoted equally?

 Yes, gender plays no part in the roles that are available.
-Pay scales are set nationally and are based on whether you are a firefigher in development or are competent in role.
+Pay scales are set nationally and are based on whether you are a firefighter in development or are competent in role.
 Promotions are assessed on ability, regardless of gender, and all firefighters are trained to the same level.

 Q: How do I apply?

-Please visit our how to apply page for more information.
+how to apply page for more information.

 Q: Why am I unable to submit my application?